 - If you are boiling potatoes separately, add a pinch of orange food color, to make them look more attractive.
 Then layer them in the chicken curry or either top them over rice layer just before the final dum/steam.

-- Make sure to tightly close the lid for dum and seal it with the foil or cloth.
+- Close the lid for dum tightly and seal it with the foil or cloth.

 - Don’t let the rice cool off once they are boiled and strained.
 Use them immediately for steaming (DUM) once chicken is ready .Otherwise the rice would begin to curl .